marianelaruiz/cassandra-ecommerce-sales/README.md

 ### **4️⃣ List Available Topics:**

-Verify that the topic has been created successfully.
+You can verify that the topic has been created successfully.

 ```bash
 docker exec -it kafka-server /opt/kafka/bin/kafka-topics.sh --bootstrap-server localhost:9092 --list